chungquantin/baby-shell/README.md

-# Basic Shell
+# 👶 Baby Shell

 <img width="100%" alt="Screen Shot 2023-03-06 at 10 03 25" src="https://user-images.githubusercontent.com/56880684/223148385-1b600f1f-3848-43b1-ab3d-e9fa38478dba.png">

 ## Description

 Reimplement the OS Shell in C using libc API.
-This shell covers most of the feature of a shell.
+This shell covers most of the features of a shell.

 ## How does shell works?

-Shell is simply an interface layer that takes the advantage of `libc` API to operate a specific command.
+Shell is simply an interface layer that uses `libc` API to operate a specific command.
 Terminal and shell is a two different concepts.
-Terminal is an application that uses shell as backend for user to communicate with the kernel.
+Terminal is an application that uses a shell as a backend for the user to communicate with the kernel.

 ### Tokenizer